KatherineHey/LeetCodeRun/AlgorithmNote/Array.md

                 char leftChar = s.charAt(l);
                 charCnt[leftChar]++;
                 // !!!
-All the non existing chars in t would have been previously negative.
+All the non-existing chars in t would have been previously negative.
-                // Therefore only bring count to 0, if cnt > 0 means it's a char exists in t if (charCnt[leftChar] > 0) {
+                // Non-existing chars only bring count to 0.
+Therefore, if cnt > 0 means it's a char exists in t if (charCnt[leftChar] > 0) {
                     cnt++;
                 }